dialog-semiconductor/BLE_SDK6_examples/LPCCSE-177-social-distancing-application/Readme.md

 ## Known Limitations

+- When trying to program DA14531 SMARTBOND TINY™ MODULE using Keil, an error stating "No Cortex-M SW Device found" may occur when the user tries to open the debugger session.
+User must lower the JTAG clock speed to 2MHz.
+For further reading you can see the section [KEIL Installation](http://lpccs-docs.dialog-semiconductor.com/UM-B-139-Getting-Started-with-DA14531-TINY-Module/05_Software_Development_Tools/Software_Development_Tools.html#keil-installation) in the UM-B-139 Getting Started with DA14531 TINY Module document.
 - There are no known limitations for this example.
 But you can check and refer to the following application note for [known hardware limitations for DA14531 devices](https://www.dialog-semiconductor.com/da14531_HW_Limitation).
 - Dialog Software [Forum link](https://www.dialog-semiconductor.com/forum).
 - You can also refer to the [DA14531 Getting Started guide](https://www.dialog-semiconductor.com/da14531-getting-started).